dgraph-io/dgraph/wiki/content/deploy/index.md

 ```sh
 $ curl localhost:8080/admin/export
 ```
-{{% notice "warning" %}}This won't work if called from outside the server where Dgraph server is running.
+{{% notice "warning" %}}By default, this won't work if called from outside the server where Dgraph server is running.
+You can specify a list or range of whitelisted IP addresses from which export or other admin actions can be initiated using the `--whitelist` flag on `dgraph server`.
 {{% /notice %}}

 This also works from a browser, provided the HTTP GET is being run from the same server where the Dgraph server instance is running.